Reexamining constraints on neutron star properties from perturbative QCD: Implications for neutron stars

-It is quite remarkable that the PQCD constraint effectively rules out $\mu_\tov\gtrsim1.9$ GeV in the posterior in \cref{fig:muCs}.
-This is not surprising given that even the maximally soft EOSs, whose predictions for $P_\tov$ are the highest possible, are excluded in \cref{fig:dpmax} if $X\gtrsim1.6$.
-In other words, the bound \cref{eq:pmaxbound} demonstrates higher sensitivity toward $\mu_\tov$ over $P_\tov$, in the sense that an NS EOS is more likely in tension with PQCD if it accommodates higher $\mu_\tov$, almost regardless of its prediction for $P_\tov$, as compared with those predict lower values of $\mu_\tov$.
-For example, for matching done at $\mu_\pqcd=2.4$ GeV, all of the NS EOSs excluded by \cref{eq:pmaxbound} predict $\mu_\tov\gtrsim 1.8$ GeV.
-This observation helps establish a simple criterion.
-While none of the astrophysical observables appear to correlate with $\mu_\tov$, the maximum speed of sound squared $\cmax$ of an NS EOS is a reliable predictor of $\mu_\tov$.
-Assuming $\ceft$ is valid up to $n_\ceft=n_0$ (2$n_0$), $\cmax$ needs to exceed $\sim$ 0.6 (0.5) in order that $\mu_\tov\gtrsim1.8$ GeV.
-This correlation also explains the seemingly biased sample selections shown in \cref{fig:muCs}: the prior on $C_s$ favors increasingly high values of $C_s$ with increasing $\mu_B$ because only EOSs with larger $\cmax$ would lead to higher $\mu_\tov$, and if the EOSs are not truncated at their respective TOV points the prior would be mostly flat and featureless.
+It is striking that the pQCD constraint completely rules out $\mu_\tov\gtrsim1.9$ GeV in the posterior in \cref{fig:muCs}.
+But this is not surprising considering that even the maximally soft NS EOSs, whose predictions for $P_\tov$ are the highest, are excluded in \cref{fig:dpmax} if $X\gtrsim1.6$.
+In other words, the bound \cref{eq:pmaxbound} demonstrates higher sensitivity toward $\mu_\tov$ over $P_\tov$, in the sense that an NS EOS is more likely in tension with pQCD if it accommodates higher $\mu_\tov$, almost independent of its prediction for $P_\tov$, as compared with those predicting lower $\mu_\tov$.
+For example, when matched to pQCD at $\mu_\pqcd=2.4$ GeV, all of the NS EOSs excluded by \cref{eq:pmaxbound} predict $\mu_\tov\gtrsim 1.8$ GeV.
+These observations help establish a simple criterion on the applicability of \cref{eq:pmaxbound}.
+I find that the maximum speed of sound squared $\cmax$ of an NS EOS informs $\mu_\tov$.
+Assuming $\ceft$ is valid up to $n_\ceft=n_0$ (2$n_0$), $\cmax$ needs to exceed $\approx$ 0.5 (0.6) in order that $\mu_\tov\gtrsim1.8$ GeV.
+This correlation also explains the seemingly biased sample selections shown in \cref{fig:muCs}: the prior on $C_s$ favors higher $C_s$ with increasing $\mu_B$ because only EOSs with larger $\cmax$ would lead to higher $\mu_\tov$, and if the EOSs are not truncated at their respective TOV points the prior would be mostly flat and featureless.
 The CIs plotted against number densities shown in \cref{fig:CsN} also corroborate this.

-This dependence of $\mu_\tov$ on $\cmax$ can be understood by considering the simple constant $C_s$ inner core EOS after $n_\ceft$.
-The upshot is that an NS EOS would not violate the PQCD constraint if it has $\cmax\lesssim 0.6$.
-We note that this is only a necessary condition, and that $\cmax\gtrsim 0.6$ does not automatically lead to the violation of \cref{eq:pmaxbound}.
+I show the correlation between $\cmax$ and $\mu_\tov$ in \cref{fig:maxCs}.
+For the strongest constraint with $X=4$ (green), \cref{eq:pmaxbound} becomes relevant starting at $\mu_\tov\gtrsim1.8~\GeV$ (see also \cref{fig:dpmax}), and rules out all NS EOSs with $\mu_\tov\gtrsim1.9~\GeV$.
+For given $\cmax$, the maximally soft NS EOSs shown as the black curves give the upper bound on $\mu_\tov$ where the bands correspond to the $2\sigma$ $\ceft$ uncertainties.
+They reach $\mu_\tov=1.8~\GeV$ at around $\cmax=0.6$ thus set a lower bound on $\cmax$ required for any EOS to be ``close enough'' to pQCD densities.
+The upshot is that an NS EOS cannot violate \cref{eq:pmaxbound} unless $\cmax\gtrsim 0.6$ inside NSs.
+This is only a necessary condition, and $\cmax\gtrsim 0.6$ does not automatically lead to the violation of \cref{eq:pmaxbound}.\\